RosettaCommons/documentation/stepwise.md

 Multiple loops
 ---------------------------
 If you have an internal loop motif for an RNA, e.g, two strands connecting two helices,  there are two ways to setup the problem.

+If you do not know the relative rigid body orientations of the two end helices (this is the typical use case), specify those two chunks in different PDB files.

+stepwise -in:file:fasta rosetta_inputs/1lnt.fasta -s rosetta_inputs/gu_gc_helix.pdb  rosetta_inputs/uc_ga_helix.pdb -out:file:silent swm_rebuild.out -extra_min_res 2 15 7 10 -terminal_res 1 8 9 16 -nstruct 20  -cycles 1000  -score:rna_torsion_potential RNA11_based_new  -native rosetta_inputs/native_1lnt_RNA.pdb

 If you know the relative rigid body orientations of the two end helices, specify those two chunks in the same PDB file:

-If you do not know the relative rigid body orientations of the two end helices, specify those two chunks in different PDB files.